Sir James Crosby resigns - who next?

 A year later this inconvenient regulator with "a heightened

-" was getting in the way of this new way of pumping up
+interest" was getting in the way of this new way of pumping up

 the money supply via the backdoor, and had often been reported